ryagas/100-days-of-code/log.md

 Apparently, reduce() can do some stuff that filter() and map() can't, for more general array processing.
 We'll see.
 **Link to work:**

+### Day 14 - September 5, 2019:

+**Today's Progress**:
+Finished the functional programming challenges.
+Huzzah!
+**Thoughts:**
+Got a bit stuck on "Sort an Array Alphabetically using the sort Method" since Chrome seems to have a different version of sort that treats characters differently(?)
+That was not so fun.
+Had to search the FreeCodeCamp forums to find that out.
+The "hint" had it wrong too - using the solution code failed in Chrome, in case it's unclear.
+That means perfectly valid JS code may not work properly in Chrome(ironically).

+Currying is defintely a concept I haven't seen until I started learning Javascript.
+**Link to work:**

 <!-- TEMPLATE
 ### Day X - DATE: